AlreadyBored/nodejs-assignments/assignments-v2/09-ai-llm-integration/assignment.md

 2. **Prompt templates**

-   Prompt templates should be stored in a dedicated module/directory (for example, `src/ai/prompts/`), not hardcoded in controllers.
+   Prompt templates should be stored in a dedicated module/directory, not hardcoded in controllers.

 3. **Input validation**